kostaskougios/terminal21-restapi/Readme.md

 Now feel free to examine and run the rest of the scripts or create your own!
 You can have the server running and develop your scripts with your favorite IDE.
 Run the scripts within the IDE and view the UI in a browser.

+# Tutorial

+To learn the basics of coding with terminal21, please see the [tutorial](docs/tutorial.md)

 # Example scripts

 ```shell